Jack Kirby: Working method

 Unlike many of his contemporaries, Kirby did not use preliminary sketches, rough work or layouts.
 He would instead start with the blank board and draw the story onto the page from top to bottom, start to finish.
 Many artists, including Carmine Infantino, Gil Kane and Jim Steranko have remarked on the unusual nature of his method.
 Kirby would rarely erase while working; the art, and therefore the story, would flow from him almost fully formed.
 Kirby's pencils had a reputation for being detailed, to the point that they were difficult to ink.
 Will Eisner remembers even in the early years that Kirby's pencils were "tight".
 Working for Eisner, Kirby initially inked with a pen, not confident enough in his ability to use the Japanese brushes Lou Fine and Eisner preferred.
 By the time Kirby worked with Joe Simon, Kirby had taught himself to use a brush, and would on occasion ink over inked work where he felt it was needed.

 Due to the amount of work Kirby produced, it was rare for him to ink his own work.
-Instead the pencilled pages were sent on to an inker.
-Different inkers would therefore impact on the published version of Kirby's art, with Kirby himself noting that individual inkers were suited to different genres.
-For a period during the 1950s, when work had dried up, it's been suggested by Harry Mendryk that Kirby inked himself.
+Instead the pencilled pages were sent on to an inker; different inkers left their own stylistic stamp on the published version.
+As Kirby noted, individual inkers were suited to different genres.
+Harry Mendryk has suggested that for a period in the 1950s, Kirby inked himself due to other work drying up.
 By the late 1960s, Kirby preferred to pencil, feeling that "inking in itself is a separate kind of art."
-Stan Lee recalls Kirby not really being too interested in who inked him: "I cared much more about who inked Kirby than Kirby did ...
-Kirby never seemed to care who inked him ...
+Stan Lee recalls Kirby not really being too interested in who inked him: "I cared much more about who inked Kirby than Kirby did...
+Kirby never seemed to care who inked him...
 I think Kirby felt his style was so strong that it just didn't matter who inked him".
 Chic Stone, an inker of Kirby's during the 1960s at Marvel, recalled "(T)he two best [inkers] for Jack were Mike Royer and Steve Rude.
 Both truly maintained the integrity of Jack's pencils."